libp2p/go-libp2p-resource-manager/README.md

 these limits, which will be applied on nodes that have sufficient memory.

-A `ScalingLimitConfig` can be converted into a `LimitConfig` (which can then be used to initialize a fixed limiter as shown ???above???) by calling the `Scale` method.
+A `ScalingLimitConfig` can be converted into a `LimitConfig` (which can then be used to initialize a fixed limiter as shown above) by calling the `Scale` method.
 The `Scale` method takes two parameters: the amount of memory and the number of file descriptors that an application is willing to dedicate to libp2p.